arielherself/espresso/README.raw.md

 In 2019, in a rare interview with the <em>Guardian</em>, he explained the importance of phonetics, and how “melodic math” came about as a result of not speaking English as a child.
 He would listen to Abba, Elton John and the Beatles without registering what the songs were about.
 “I felt something hearing this music, and it meant something to me,” he said.
 “If you can have a great lyric that also phonetically sounds amazing, then you’re golden.
 But it’s also kind of cool if you write a song and people are emotionally moved without understanding what’s being said.”

 All these years on, Mr Martin’s knack for meaningful nonsense shows no sign of diminishing.

-## The Grammys might get it right, at last

-On Sunday American music’s great and good slap each others’ backs and dole out their annual awards.
-The sheer number of categories, at 91, speaks to the self-importance of the Recording Academy, which puts on the Grammys.
-That clubby self-regard has mired the awards show in controversy, prompting accusations of racism for snubs of black singers, and criticism for opaque voting procedures.

-This year, at least, the nominations reflect pop culture.
-Black artists are present in all the major categories and among the favourites; exciting young bands such as Idles, Turnstile and Wet Leg have nominations; and there is the chance for both Taylor Swift and Beyoncé to win the major awards that have, surprisingly, been denied them so far: song of the year for Ms Swift, and [album of the year for Beyoncé](https://www.economist.com/culture/2022/08/01/renaissance-is-a-clever-crowd-pleasing-pop-album).
-Still, all awards ceremonies end in one certainty: that come the morning after, someone, somewhere will be up in arms about the injustice of it all.

 ## Weekly crossword